Harry Crane: Personal life

 Crane married twice.
 He had two daughters with his first wife, Julia Grandes: Stephanie Crane Hirsh, and Barbara Gilbert Cowan (married to publicist Warren Cowan).
 Julia Grandes Crane, born in Connecticut on April 28,1917, died on December 1, 2018, in Los Angeles, California, at age 101.

 In 1958, Crane married his second wife, Lillian Reifman (1918-2010) to whom he remained married until his death.
 Crane mentored her son from a previous marriage, writer Ed Scharlach.
 Crane is the grandfather of the television actresses Melissa Gilbert and Sara Gilbert and actor Jonathan Gilbert.
-His daughter Stephanie Crane was friends with Bill Cosby's son, Ennis Cosby who was killed in 1997 while on his way to visit her.
-He was interred at Mount Sinai Memorial Park Cemetery.
+His daughter Stephanie Crane was in a relationship with Bill Cosby's son, Ennis Cosby who was killed in 1997 while on his way to visit her.
+Crane was interred at Mount Sinai Memorial Park Cemetery.